 And what fantastic designs the elements ... rain, snow, ice, rain and gravity ... have sculpted out of Utah’s rock.

 Utah is a place where deserts cover a third of the landscape.
 I know.
-Crazy right?
-When so many people come here simply to ski.
+It seems crazy, right, when so many people come here simply to ski.

 But those deserts account for so many more of our visitors.
 In fact, visitors to our deserts ... our national parks ... blow away the numbers who come here to ski.